 Figure 5: Thread Network Connectivity

 Nodes on the network form IPv6 global addresses from prefixes assigned by border routers, or locally by a self-assigned prefix to form a Unique Local Address (ULA).
 Routing IDs for use in the network are assigned by the Leader.
-Thread leverages UDP (User Datagram Protocol) for messaging instead of its heavier weight alternative, TCP (Transmission Control Protocol).
-Unlike TCP, UDP is a connectionless protocol that forgoes TCP features such as error checking, packet sequencing and retransmissions in exchange for faster and more efficient transmission.
+Thread leverages User Datagram Protocol (UDP) for messaging instead of its heavier weight alternative, Transmission Control Protocol (TCP).
+Unlike TCP, UDP is a connectionless protocol that forgoes TCP features, such as error checking, packet sequencing, and retransmissions in exchange for faster and more efficient transmission.
 This efficiency equates to less overhead which is extremely important for battery-backed, resource-constrained devices.
-Thread utilizes the Constrained Application Protocol (CoAP) in conjunction with UDP to remain lightweight but overcome some of the limitations of UDP.
+Thread utilizes the Constrained Application Protocol (CoAP) with UDP to remain lightweight but overcome some of the limitations of UDP.
 CoAP reincorporates support for retries and packet sequencing.
-CoAP further provides support for lightweight versions of GET, POST, PUT and DELETE methods that can be easily translated to HTTP for simplified integration with the web.
-Utilizing off-network CoAP to HTTP proxies, Thread makes it possible to query IoT devices directly from a browser!
+CoAP further provides support for lightweight versions of GET, POST, PUT, and DELETE methods that can be easily translated to HTTP for simplified integration with the Web.
+Utilizing off-network CoAP to HTTP proxies, Thread makes it possible to query IoT devices directly from a browser.

 Thread was architected with the specific goal of supporting networks of 250+ nodes.
 With this constraint, features and capabilities were adapted to maximize throughput and minimize resource requirements.
 In a Thread network, the maximum number of active routers is 32.
 A direct and important consequence of this is that routing information can be efficiently distributed across the network and all routers are able to maintain visibility of all routes within the network.
 As nodes are added to the network and the topology changes, the network adapts by exchanging Mesh Link Establishment (MLE) messages.
 Additional routers can be autonomously added if there are Router Eligible devices operating as end devices.
 Such Router Eligible end devices or REEDs, listen to routing messages and will petition the Leader of the network to become a router if determined necessary to improve the overall performance of the network.Thread is a robust, self-healing mesh network that offers no single point of failure.
 If a router fails, the network will dynamically re-route traffic around the failed node.
 If a Leader fails, another router on the network will be autonomously elected the new Leader.
 Multiple border routers can be used to provide fail-safe redundancy for off-network communication.

-With the rapid proliferation of devices for the Internet of Things, it’s ever more critical to get products from the idea stage onto store shelves as quickly as possible.
-Here are two ways Thread and Silicon Labs help accelerate time to market.
+With the rapid proliferation of devices for the Internet of Things, it’s even more critical to get products from the idea stage onto store shelves as quickly as possible.
+The following are two ways in which Thread and Silicon Labs help accelerate time to market.

 Understanding, adapting and tuning network level behavior is an important development phase in developing applications for mesh networks.
 Traditional solutions use wireless sniffers to remotely capture over-the-air networking transactions.
 Silicon Labs networking ICs build this capability in using a unique two-wire interface called Packet Trace that outputs every packet sent and received by the device appended with link quality information.
 This information can be aggregated across all nodes in the network into a single view using a tool called Desktop Network Analyzer, providing a complete and comprehensive view of all networking activity.
 Desktop Network Analyzer correlates all traffic into events and can decode Thread messages.
 Network activity can be logged over extended periods of time to identify issues that may be infrequent or occur intermittently in the network.

-We are entering a new era of Internet connectivity.
-The Internet of Things will eclipse the historic peaks of desktop computers, laptops and smartphones combined.
-Small, resource constrained devices will drive this growth in an incredibly wide array of applications.
+This is a new era of Internet connectivity.
+The Internet of Things will eclipse the historic peaks of desktop computers, laptops, and smartphones combined.
+Small, resource-constrained devices will drive this growth in an incredibly wide array of applications.
 From home automation to building security sensors, from farming irrigation to industrial process automation and from healthcare to personal hygiene.
 It will touch multiple aspects of our lives and change how we interact with our environment.
 Most of these devices will be wirelessly connected.
-Multiple wireless technologies exist that can provide IP connectivity, but we expect three solutions to dominate the connected home: Wi-Fi, Bluetooth Smart and 802.15.4 mesh networking protocols.
+Multiple wireless technologies exist that can provide IP connectivity, but three solutions are expected to dominate the connected home: Wi-Fi, Bluetooth Smart, and 802.15.4 mesh networking protocols.
 Thread is the future of mesh networking.
-It delivers on the promise of an IP-based mesh networking solution that is secure, reliable, scalable and optimized for low power operation.
+It delivers on the promise of an IP-based mesh networking solution that is secure, reliable, scalable, and optimized for low power operation.